LosKamilos91/Conduit/README.md

 # Conduit
-Demo site for testing purposes, on which we can write posts and comments.
+The website is for testing purposes.
+This is a demonstration site where you can browse and write posts and add comments.

 #### Tested site:
 ```